Try a Weekday No Drinking Challenge

 Does no drinking Monday through Friday make weekends safer?
 Not automatically.
 Weekend rebound means compensating for dry weekdays by drinking more heavily on Friday, Saturday, or Sunday.

 Total weekly intake still matters.
 If five dry nights lead to a heavy Saturday, the plan may reduce routine drinking but still leave risk in place.
-A large CDC MMWR study found that about 31% of U.S. adults who drink engaged in binge drinking in the past month source.
+A large CDC MMWR study found that about 31% of U.S. adults who drink engaged in binge drinking in the past month CDC report.
 NCHS data also reported that 10.6% of U.S. adults had 5 or more drinks on one occasion at least once in the past year.

 Friday 6 p.m. can be slippery.